-When Luke and Jess decide to allow their 10-year-old Morgan, who was assigned male at birth, to identify as female, they relocate in order to give the family a clean start.
+When Luke and Jess decide to support their 10-year-old Morgan, who was assigned male at birth but identifies as female, they relocate in order to give the family a clean start.
 Luke takes a job at the local waterpark, where he meets Gaby, the girl in the mermaid tank.
 With money tight, Jess starts working at a local coffee shop where she meets Will.
 These new relationships provide an escape from an already complicated family life.
 But when an accident threatens to expose the truth about Morgan, tensions run high.
 Luke finally admits the real reason they moved, a confession that could potentially destroy their family.
 Faced with losing his child and his family, Luke must decide what’s worth fighting for.

 Starting at $17 - $53

 Artistic DirectorKevin Moore